gladly-team/next-firebase-auth/README.md

 #### Server-side auth is not working.
 The user and token are always null when using `withAuthUserTokenSSR`, but client-side auth works.

-If auth is working on the client-side but not on the server-side, the auth cookies are most likely not set.
+If auth is working on the client side but not on the server side, the auth cookies are most likely not set.

 To fix this, confirm the auth cookies are set in your browser's dev tools.
 If they're not set, please check that the `secure`, `sameSite`, and `path` options passed in the `next-firebase-auth` config make sense for your environment.
 For example, if you're testing on non-HTTPS localhost, make sure `secure` is false.